 Cancer treatments can make skin sensitive, dry, dull, flaky, itchy, fragile, grayish, yellowish or any combination of the above.
-To keep your skin as healthy as possible, your primary goal is to restore lost moisture without causing irritation.
+To keep your skin as healthy as possible, you’ll want to restore lost moisture without causing irritation.
 Fortunately, this is easier than it sounds.

-According to Manhattan dermatologist Steven Victor, the damage cancer treatments do to skin is neither irreversible nor untreatable.
-In fact, during treatments you will likely have many of the same concerns as anyone whose skin is dry and sensitive throughout the year.
-Below are some dos and don'ts for healthy skin:
+In most cases, the damage that cancer treatment causes to the skin is both treatable and reversible.
+In fact, during treatment you will likely have many of the same concerns as anyone whose skin is dry and sensitive throughout the year.
+Below are some dos and don’ts for maintaining healthy skin:

 What to do: